Helium314/HeliBoard/layouts.md

 * There is no need for specifying a code, it will be determined from the label automatically
   * Specify it if you want key label and code to be different
 * You can add a _labelFlag_ to a key for some specific effects, see [here](app/src/main/res/values/attrs.xml) in the section _keyLabelFlags_ for names and numeric values
+* More details on the formal will be provided.
+For now you can check other layouts, often you just need to copy lines and change the labels.

+## Adding new layouts / languages
+* You need a layout file in one of the formats above, and add it to [layouts](app/src/main/assets/layouts)
+* Add a layout entry to [method.xml](app/src/main/res/xml/method.xml)
+  * `KeyboardLayoutSet` must be set to the name of your layout file (without file ending)
+  * If you add a layout to an existing language, add a string with the layout name to use instead of `subtype_generic`. `%s` will be replaced with the language
+* If you add a new language, you might want to provide a [language_key_texts](/app/src/main/assets/language_key_texts) file
+  * `[morekeys]` section contains popup keys that are similar to the letter (like `a` and `ä` or `य` and `य़`)
+    * Such forms should _not_ be in the layout.
+They will apply to all layouts of that language, even custom ones
+    * Use `%` to mark all preceding keys as "important" (ses the popup key order setting)
+    * The `punctuation` key is typically the period key. `morekeys` set here override the default.
+  * `[labels]` may contain non-default labels for the following keys `symbol`, `alphabet`, `shift_symbol`, `shift_symbol_tablet`, `comma`, `period`, `question`
+  * `[number_row]` may contain a custom number row (1-9 and 0 separated by space).
+You should also add the language to `numberRowLocales` in [`PreferencesSettingsFragment`](app/src/main/java/org/dslul/openboard/inputmethod/latin/settings/PreferencesSettingsFragment.java) so the user can opt into having a localized number row.
+  * `[extra_keys]` are typically keys shown in the default layout of the language.
+This is currently only used for latin layouts to avoid duplicating layouts for just adding few keys on the right side.
+The layout name need to end with `+`, but the `+` is removed when looking up the actual layout.